TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.automl/microsoft-machinelearning-automl-model-explainability.md

 In this article, you learn how to resolve problems with model explainability in automated machine learning.

-All SDK versions after 1.0.85 set `model_explainability=True` by default.
+- In all SDK versions after 1.0.85, model interpretability is enabled by default (`model_explainability=True`)
-In SDK version 1.0.85 and earlier versions users need to set `model_explainability=True`  in the `AutoMLConfig` object in order to use model interpretability.
+- In SDK version 1.0.85 and earlier, model interpretability has to be set manually (set `model_explainability=True` in the `AutoMLConfig` object)

 ## ValueError: Feature vector length mismatch: feature names length differs from local explanations dimension
 This error occurs if the features in `x_test` don't match the features in the training data used to train the model.
 Make sure that both use the same features.
 AutoML supports explanations for both raw and engineered features.